 Qatar Airways Privilege Club is transfer partners with Citi ThankYou, and points transfer at a 1:1 ratio.
 If you want to maximize the Citi ThankYou points you can earn, you can’t beat the Citi Premier® Card (review).
-The $95 annual fee card has a welcome bonus of up to 60,000 points, and it offers 3x points on dining, gas stations, supermarkets, air travel, and hotels.
+The $95 annual fee card has a welcome bonus of 80,000 points after spending $4,000 within the first three months of card membership, and it offers 3x points on dining, gas stations, supermarkets, air travel, and hotels.

 If you really want to maximize your points, it makes sense to pick up a no annual fee card complement:

 - The Citi Rewards+® Card (review) rounds up purchases to the nearest 10 ThankYou points, and offers 2x points at supermarkets and gas stations, for the first $6,000 spent every year

 - The Citi® Double Cash Card (review) offers 1% cash back when you make a purchase, and 1% cash back when you pay for that purchase, and rewards can be converted into ThankYou points at a ratio of one point per cent